 Selecting a Solvent

-Place 50 mg of the sample in a test tube.
+Place 50 mg of the sample (N-bromosuccinimide) in an Erlenmeyer flask.

-Add 0.5 mL of cold solvent.
+Add 0.5 mL of boiling solvent (water).
 If the sample dissolves completely, the solubility in the cold solvent is too high to be a good recrystallization solvent.

 If the sample does not dissolve in the cold solvent, heat the test tube until the solvent boils.